Odyssey of Redemption and Transformation

 As a seasoned sailor, Alvarenga came up with ingenuous solutions to deal with the dire circumstances.
 They were in a small open craft measuring 25 feet in length with no cabin or hardtop to shield themselves from the elements.
 On deck was a refrigerator-sized ice chest, which he flipped over and turned into a shelter to protect against the harsh midday sun and for warmth on cold nights.
 It was cramped, but at least afforded some relief.

-There was plenty of plastic refuse in the ocean, which they were able to salvage for various needs.
-Plastic bottles were attached at intervals to a long fishing line, secured to the stern and let out like a long tail, providing drag and stability in less than calm seas.
-The occasional storms at sea were frightening, but they were assured fresh water, which was collected in the many containers they had handy.
+A long fishing line with empty plastic bleach bottles attached at intervals as buoys was secured to the stern and let out like a long tail, providing drag and stability in less than calm seas.
+The occasional storms at sea were frightening, but they were assured fresh water, which was collected in whatever containers they had handy.
+There was also plenty of random refuse in the ocean, which they were sometimes able to salvage.

 Alvarenga's crewmate, Ezequiel Córdoba, was in this early twenties, an inexperienced sailor who had never been in open water beyond fishing in a sheltered lagoon.
 Out at sea, far from any shore, Córdoba was completely disoriented, often panicked.
 Given his poor mental state, which is a strong determining factor on whether someone survives challenging situations, his prognosis was not good.
 As the days and weeks dragged on and turned into months, he grew more despondent.